Following are explanations of commonly used business terms referenced on this site.

-Local Option City and County Sales Tax: Thirteen resort cities and auditorium districts collect a local sales tax in addition to state sales tax.
+Local Option City and County Sales Tax: Fourteen resort cities and auditorium districts collect a local sales tax in addition to state sales tax.
 Currently, no counties assess local option sales tax.

 Luxury Tax: A form of excise tax collected on the sale of certain non-essential high value consumer goods, such as luxury automobiles and yachts.
 See IRS Publication 510 for reporting instructions and information on taxable items.

 Manufacturer’s Tax: A form of excise tax imposed on the manufacture or import of certain items.
 For information and a list of taxable items see IRS Publication 510, chapter 5.

 Marketing Plan: A plan detailing how a company’s products and/or services will be marketed.
 This includes information on target markets and how to reach them, competitor analysis, marketing and advertising methods, anticipated marketing costs, and possible future marketing opportunities.
 The marketing plan may be included in the business plan.